What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 | Commerzbank | DE | Yes |

-Through aggregators like GoCardless (which Martia uses), a single integration gives access to over 2,500 banks across Europe.
+Through aggregators like GoCardless (which Martia uses), a single integration gives access to 2,500+ banks across Europe.
 So whether you have a current account with HSBC, a savings account with N26, and a Revolut card — you can see them all in one place.
-That's particularly useful if you live in one country but bank in another, as we explain in our guide on syncing your bank account with an app.
+See our guide on syncing your bank account with an app for the cross-country setup.

 Strong Customer Authentication (SCA)

 A budgeting app like Martia uses an AISP licence.
 That means one thing: it can look, but it cannot touch.
 It sees your transactions and balances.
 It cannot initiate a payment, change a standing order, or even update your email address.
-It is the digital equivalent of reading your bank statement — but automatically.
+The authorisation token issued by your bank is digitally restricted to the scope of AIS consent and expires after 90 days.

 Myth vs. reality